Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 dpkg -s contrast-java-agent
 ```

-* If it isn't installed, follow the instructions in the **Installation for Ubuntu-Based Systems** section to install and configure the `contrast-java-agent` package.
+* If it isn't installed, follow the instructions in the **Ubuntu-Based Systems** section to install and configure the `contrast-java-agent` package.

 * To install the Exec Helper from Contrast's Debian repository, configure your system to use the repository tailored for your Ubuntu LTS distribution.